keploy/community-blog/cmdidlnsg001402l71dpbf14b.md

 Whenever possible, use real or dockerized services.
 If neither of those options is available or is too costly, then use mocks for external services.

 **5\.
 How do integration tests differ from E2E tests?**
-Integration tests test the interactions of a component or a set of components, while end-to-end tests test a complete user workflow across the system.
+Integration tests test the interactions of a component or a set of components, while [end-to-end testing](https://keploy.io/blog/community/end-to-end-testing-guide) a complete user workflow across the system.